Imrangames370/Mama-Put-Game/README.md

-# Ma' D: Resturant Story
+# Mama Put: Resturant Story
 ## Description
-Take your cooking skill to new height, in these fun & exciting 2D resturant simulator game. **"Ma' D: Resturant Story"** invites you to a world of vibrant culinary Nigerian Dish.
+Take your cooking skill to new height, in these fun & exciting 2D resturant simulator game. **"Mama Put: Resturant Story"** invites you to a world of vibrant culinary Nigerian Dish.
 Become a 5 star Local dish sechefller as you battle other food seller to become the number 1 MAMA OF THE STREET.

 ## Gameplay
-In **"Ma' D: Resturant Story"**, player take the role of a local food seller with dreams of becoming the MAMA(Title given to the best chef) of the street.
+In **"Mama Put: Resturant Story"**, player take the role of a local food seller with dreams of becoming the MAMA(Title given to the best chef) of the street.
 From renting a small street food stall to becoming a restaurateur, player must navigate the challenges and rewards of the nigerian food scene.
 The game features intuitive touch controls, allowing players to prepare, cook, and serve a wide variety of authentic Nigerian dishes.

 ## Features
 <ol>
-    <li>Nigerian Cuisine Showcase</li>
+    <li>Intriguing nigerian Cuisine Showcase</li>
     <li>Customization and Upgrades</li>
     <li>Time Management</li>
     <li>Local Flair</li>